List of Colombian submissions for the Academy Award for Best International Feature Film

 Colombia has submitted films for the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) since 1980.
 The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 The Colombian submission is decided annually by the Consejo Nacional de Cinematografía, a branch of the Colombian Ministry of Culture.

-As of 2025, Colombia has been nominated once with Embrace of the Serpent by Ciro Guerra.
+As of 2026, Colombia has been nominated once, for Embrace of the Serpent (2015) directed by Ciro Guerra.

 Submissions

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.

 In 2004, Colombia announced that it had selected Maria Full of Grace as its Oscar submission, and the film was touted as an early front-runner to win the award.
 However, the film was disqualified by AMPAS which said that the film, a drama which had won Best Colombian Feature at the Cartagena Film Festival, featuring mostly Colombian characters and starring Colombian actress Catalina Sandino Moreno in the title role, did not qualify as a majority Colombian production because it was written and directed by an American, Joshua Marston.
 After an unsuccessful appeal, Colombia was allowed to send El Rey as a replacement.
 Although it was disqualified, however, Catalina Sandino Moreno was eventually nominated for the Academy Award for Best Actress and holds the title as the only Colombian nominated to an acting category.

 Guerra is currently the director with most submissions with four films.
 Directors Sergio Cabrera, Carlos Moreno and Jorge Alí Triana have each had their films selected two times, but none have been nominated.

+Iranian filmmaker Barbet Schroeder was the first non-Colombian filmmaker selected to represent the country, for Our Lady of the Assassins (2001); twenty years later, Thai filmmaker Apichatpong Weerasethakul was also selected to represent the country, for Memoria (2021); both films were set in Colombia.

-All Colombian submissions were filmed primarily in Spanish, with the exception being Birds of Passage (2018) that was filmed primarily in Wayuu language.
+Most of the Colombian submissions were filmed primarily in Spanish, with the exception of Embrace of the Serpent (2015) and Birds of Passage (2018), both mainly filmed in South American native languages.

 Below is a list of the films that have been submitted by Colombia for review by the for the award by year and the respective Academy Awards ceremony.